The Eucalyptus Problem

 • 6.
 Thus, developing this tree's toxic substances has given the Eucalyptus tree increased survivability in an often demanding environment.
 The Eucalyptus tree's toxicity is controlled by its DNA, protecting it from overgrazing animals and parasitic or infectious organisms.
 However, due to its tactical toxicity, the Eucalyptus tree also improved its capacity to struggle for water and nutrients with other tree species.
 The contact with the Eucalyptus tree's toxicity caused Australia's biotope to pass through aeons of improved resistance against poisoning.
 With an evolutionarily tempered competition due to an often fierce struggle for nutrition and water resources, the Australian vegetation received the legacy of unique genetic defences and sufficient toxic protective defence against various herbivores and other natural threats to its survival.

 • 8.
 Therefore, the Eucalyptus tree is treacherous in its silent strategy, working mechanisms from a foreign origin with an autonomous hostile DNA against other countries' unprepared organisms.
 Due to the different continents' biotopes, the endemically restricted defence mechanisms among other continents' biotopes cause vulnerabilities against the toxicity of the Eucalyptus tree's biology.
-Thus, this considerable distance between Australia and other continents often leads to a very different ecology, which exposes the essential lack of sophisticated defence or resistance within other counties' native organisms' genetic constitutions.
+Thus, this considerable distance between Australia and other continents often leads to a very different ecology, which exposes the essential lack of sophisticated defence or resistance within other countries' native organisms' genetic constitutions.

 • 10.
 This continental export of species is a susceptible subject that can dramatically affect several countries and ethnic groups.
 The reasons for the foreign substances' diplomatic and biological sensitivity to any previously received environment are many and intimately associated with the concerned countries' economies and far-reaching health conditions.
 It has long been known in science and biology that substances in the human environment have influenced the development of the present human heritage and its genome.
 This knowledge of the connection between the human genome and its effect in a specific biological environment directly concerns the current spread of humans to areas that lack the prehistorical opportunity to influence the international groups' human genome.

 • 11.
 This incompatibility due to the impact between the human genome and the substances of clearly foreign origin is very relevant for today's people.
 The contradictions in the relationship between the human genome and the new environments derive their source and explanation from increasingly international migration.
-These problems with the incompatible human genetic legacy may appear when people now in the modern time migrate and live in areas where they have not previously populated but arrived as newly established ethnic groups.
-Similar difficulties become relevant with the export of significant biological products from distant continents to sites that have offered humans an already adapted development of their genome for their own unique biotope during a long evolutionary time.
+These problems with the incompatible human genetic legacy may appear when people now migrate and live in areas where they have not previously populated but arrived as newly established ethnic groups.
+Similar difficulties become relevant with the export of significant biological products from distant continents to sites that have offered humans an already adapted development of their genome for their unique biotope during a long evolutionary time.

 Indigenous species